-Currently homesless numbers in Northampton have seen a significant increase during 2016/17 which has led to costs pressures (additional £0.6m) on the temporary accommodation budget for 2017/18.
-The housing service have instigated a number of programmes to reduce this pressure including establishing a Social Lettings Agency.
-The financial success of these mitigating actions will need to be closely monitored during the year as part of the Efficiency Plan delivery k) Large Capital Schemes.
-There are a large number of high profile capital schemes to deliver over next two years, including Vulcan Works and Northampton Museum Extension.
+Currently homeless numbers in Northampton have seen a significant increase since 2016 which has led to costs pressures that have been reflected into the temporary accommodation budget for 2018/19.
+The housing service have instigated a number of programmes to reduce this pressure including establishing a Social Lettings Agency, HMO Licencing and Housing Enforcement.
+The financial success of these mitigating actions will need to be closely monitored during the year as part of the Efficiency Plan delivery and the savings tracker.

-3.3.4 General Fund Capital
+3.3.5 General Fund Capital